zunstraal/J-Co-Project/languageSpecification/useDb.md

 # Use DB command
-Allows to specify which no-SQL repository(ies) to use by the [Get Collection](/languageSpecification/getCollection.md), [Save As](/languageSpecification/saveAs.md) or [Get Dictionary](/languageSpecification/getDictionary.md) commands.
+Allows to specify which no-SQL repository(ies) to use by the [Get Collection](/languageSpecification/getCollection.md), [Save As](/languageSpecification/saveAs.md) or [Get Dictionary](/languageSpecification/getDictionary.md) instructions.

 ## EBNF Notation